Active Contrastive Learning of Audio-Visual Video Representations: Experiments

 \textbf{Unimodal vs. cross-modal pretraining.} To validate the benefits of cross-modal pretraining, we compare it to its unimodal counterparts.
 We pretrain our model on Kinetics-Sound with a randomly sampled dictionary (similar to MoCo \citep{he2020momentum}); we call this \texttt{XMoCo}.
 For the unimodal case, we pretrain two models on visual clips and audio clips, respectively; we call these \texttt{SMoCo}.
 We also compare ours with a model trained from scratch (\texttt{Scratch}), and a model pretrained on Kinetics-Sound in a fully-supervised manner (\texttt{Supervised}).
-Lastly, we include \texttt{XMoCo (w/o fcl)} that is identical to \texttt{XMoCo} except that we do not include the additional FC layers on top of encoders.
-All these models are finetuned end-to-end on each downstream tasks using the same protocol.
+Lastly, we include \texttt{XMoCo (w/o fcl)} that is identical to \texttt{XMoCo} except that we do not include the additional FC layers on top of the encoders.
+All these models are finetuned end-to-end on each downstream task using the same protocol.

 Table~\ref{tab:smoco-vs-xmoco} shows the top-1 accuracy of each downstream task.
 We observe that all the self-supervised models outperform \texttt{Scratch} on all downstream tasks, suggesting the effectiveness of pretraining with contrastive learning.
 We also see that our cross-modal objective outperforms the unimodal objective ($\Delta$(\textcircled{4}-\textcircled{3})).
-The comparison between \texttt{XMoCo} and \texttt{XMoCo (w/o fcl)} shows the effectiveness of the additional FC layer on top of the encoders ($\Delta$(\textcircled{5}-\textcircled{4})).
-When adding the FC layer, our performance further improves on all the downstream benchmarks.
+The comparisons between \texttt{XMoCo} vs. \texttt{XMoCo (w/o fcl)} and \texttt{CM-ACC} vs. \texttt{CM-ACC (w/o fcl)} show the effectiveness of the additional FC layer on top of the encoders ($\Delta$(\textcircled{5}-\textcircled{4}), $\Delta$(\textcircled{6}-\textcircled{7})).
+When adding the FC layer, the performance further improves on all three benchmarks.
 This shows the importance of letting the gradients flow in a cross-modal fashion.
-Finally, the performance gap with the full-supervised case shows there are still rooms to improve in self-supervised approaches.
+Finally, the performance gap with the full-supervised case shows there is still room for improvement in the self-supervised approaches.

+Next, we compare the number of unique categories the sampled instances originally belong to, using the ground-truth labels provided in the dataset.
+Our logic is that the more categories the samples come from, the more diverse and less redundant the samples are.
+We train these on UCF-101 over 300 iterations with different mini-batch sizes, $M\in\{ 32, 64, 128\}$.
+Fig.~\ref{fig:rand-act} shows that active sampling selects more categories than random sampling across all three mini-batch sizes.
+At $M=128$, active sampling (with gradient embedding) covers 60-70$\%$ of categories on UCF101, which is substantially more diverse than random sampling (30-40$\%$).
+(A plot showing the probability of sampling unique negatives (instances from different categories) is shown in Appendix Figure~\ref{fig:diverse-rand-act}.)
+While both sampling schemes perform similarly in early iterations, active sampling starts choosing more diverse instances as the training progresses; this is because the gradient embedding becomes more discriminative with respect to the uncertainty.

 \textbf{Random vs. active sampling.}